ADR in film

 These tools are designed to help with accurate dialogue recording and ADR synchronization.
 They can adjust the timing of the newly recorded dialogue to match the movements of the actor’s lips in the original footage.

-The world of ADR is expanding beyond traditional boundaries by incorporating VR and AR technologies.
+The world of ADR is expanding beyond traditional boundaries by incorporating virtual reality (VR) and augmented reality (AR) technologies.
 These cutting-edge tools enhance the way actors interact with the scenes they’re dubbing, offering them a chance to fully immerse themselves in the scene’s context.

 Additionally, VR and AR are opening up new avenues for creating immersive sound experiences, enabling filmmakers to design soundscapes that draw audiences deeper into the story.